DyerlabTeaching/Functions/README.md

 ## Impetus

 This topic focuses on how you can create reusable code components to make your life easier.
 This is done by bundling chunks of code under an *alias* of a function name.
 After that, you can all your own function as if you were executing all that underlying code.
-This helps tremendously
+This helps tremendously in creating reusable code that has easier maintainability and hence fewer errors.

 ## Student Learning Objectives